joagada2/joagada2/README.md

 ## [Project 1: Machine Learning System for Loan Default Prediction](https://github.com/joagada2/loan-default-prediction-model)
 This is a complete end to end machine learning (binary classification) project.
 It covers all stages of ML lifecycle, from problem selection, model training, experiment tracking, model serving, real time/batch inferencing, model monitoring, workflow orchestration and CI/CD pipeline.
 Tech/skills used in this project are:
- - Python (Pandas, matplotlib, seaborn, scikitlearn etc)
+ - Python (Pandas, numpy, matplotlib, seaborn, scikitlearn etc)
  - XGBoost - for model training
  - MLFlow - Experiment tracking
  - dagshub - Experiment tracking, data storage in the cloud and code hosting